-During the 2013-14 season the University of Exeter women I coached were on a mission.
+During the 2013-14 season, the University of Exeter women I coached were on a mission.
 They wanted to reach Final 8s, played in Edinburgh that year.
-Everyone was totally committed and we ended up reaching that objective (and more).
+Everyone was totally committed.
+As a result, we reached that objective (and more).

 A few weeks after the season the team came together to do a few training sessions ahead of playing in a regional tournament together.
 After one of them I was walking and talking with the team’s captain.
 One of the players on the team was someone who commonly expressed strong opinions that could rub people the wrong way at times.
 The captain told me during that walk that she had a reminder this particular “quirk” that evening.
 She said it was something she forgot about during the season because the focus was on the team and its objectives.

-In other words, the captain had sacrificed her own desires to disagree, argue, or otherwise be made upset or feeling in conflict with this other player.
+In other words, the captain sacrificed her own desires to disagree, argue, or otherwise feel in conflict with this other player.
 Being a cohesive team was more important to her than any interpersonal issue.
 In fact, it was so much of a higher priority that the lack of response at potential conflict points, or simply avoiding them, had become unconscious.

 Was my captain a special player?
 To be sure!
 She was captain for a reason.
 That’s not to say, though, that other players in the team weren’t making similar types of sacrifices to help maintain team harmony.
 I’m sure all of them were on some level or another.

 The point is that group of players put the team’s mission ahead of any personal agenda of their own.
 This is what we look for, is it not?
 When expressed in terms of the objective of winning, then to Mark’s point, this is the ultimate expression of competitiveness.